lucybaker540/2020-08-17-git-lucy/README.md

 - `git diff -- staged` - describes what is different between was has been added in staging area compared to what is committed
 - `git  commit -m`-- a way to commit something and add a message without going into nano, saves time

+- make changes to different parts of a file and it will be combined automatically